The Portuguese are gracious and friendly, known by their hospitality, welcoming all visitors regardless of where they come from.

 Full day Private Tour to Porto from Lisbon from 350€ / 8 persons

-The food in Portugal is a closely guarded secret.
-Portuguese cuisine has everything to please even the most discerning palate because it is based on genuine quality products, cooked according to traditional recipes or to the most innovative and unusual trends.
+The food in Portugal is a closely kept secret.
+Portuguese cuisine has everything to please even the most discerning palate because it is based on genuine quality of freshly picked products, cooked according to traditional recipes or to the most innovative and unusual trends.
 We might say that Portuguese cuisine hinges around into five icons.
 Let’s start with the fish from our extensive Atlantic coast, the best fish in the world in the opinion of many renowned international chefs.